Drafting EN IEC standards for citation in the OJEU

 In case the standard:

-• Has received a 'compliant assessment': it will be offered by CCMC to the European Commission for citation (i.e. CCMC provides the standards and their references to the European Commission for final validation).
+• Has received a 'compliant assessment', or if the ‘lack of compliance’ assessment has been resolved: it will be offered by CCMC to the European Commission for citation (i.e. CCMC provides the standards and their references to the European Commission for final validation).

-• Has received a ‘lack of compliance’ assessment, it will not be offered by CCMC to the European Commission for citation.
+• Has received a ‘lack of compliance’ assessment that can’t be resolved, it will not be offered by CCMC to the European Commission for citation.
 In such case, the CENELEC Technical Body will have to consider European Common Modifications to address the compliance issues or wait for the next amendment or revision cycle at IEC to address those.

 This section lists available horizontal training material.